pnp/sp-dev-fx-property-controls/docs/documentation/docs/guides/mpa.md

   - `gulp serve` to serve your project (or `npm run serve` if you want to use [`spfx-fast-serve`](https://github.com/s-KaiNet/spfx-fast-serve))
 - Start making your changes

+### Run the project locally

+As this project embeds a SPFx solution, you have the ability to test all the property controls on your machine.

+You can also debug them in any supported language, by running one of the following commands (for example in _french_):

+- `gulp serve --locale=fr-fr`
+- `npx fast-serve --locale=fr-fr` (if using `spfx-fast-serve`)

 ### Documentation

 SharePoint Framework Property Controls uses [MkDocs](http://www.mkdocs.org) to publish documentation pages.
 See more information about installing MkDocs on your operating system at <http://www.mkdocs.org/#installation>.